curationexperts/epigaea/README.md

 ```
 You can also check individual systems by adding their name to the end of the okcomputer url, e.g., `/okcomputer/smtp`.
 See [okcomputer on github](https://github.com/sportngin/okcomputer) for more configuration options.

+## Email notifications
+To change how email notifications are sent, edit the values in a `.env.production` file on your server.
+The capistrano deploy task is set up to expect that file to exist, and ActionMailer is configured to get its mail values from environment variables, which we have set using [dotenv](https://github.com/bkeepers/dotenv).
+Please also change the email address of the batch_user to an address that can receive email.
+See `config/initializers/hyrax.rb` for batch_user configuration.